EBSmash/Project-Bepitone-Client/README.md

 It all started as an idea...
 An idea that bep could reign over the skies of 2b2t.
 The glorious word shining down upon the other worldly landscape of 2b2t spawn.
 So on that day we began, we began what would become...
 Bepitone.

+# Modules:

+### BepitoneBreaker:
+Communticates with API and actually does the mining (crazy)

+### BepitoneScanner:
+Scans old parts of the image to find where other bots have failed and report them to the API to be assigned as failed layers

+### BepitoneFingerLicker:
+Fixes issues with the old old old client where it would leave "fingers" on parts of the B

 # History: